Summary of Joan Jonas

 This work became an important transitional work for Jonas, in that she uses paint, the practice of drawing, as well as narrative and text to represent the symbols and motifs in the story.
 In the process of performing the work, she would make ritualistic and totem-like paintings, working on an installation stage-set filled with props and music.
 The documentation of this installation would then be added to following recreations, including sound, all serving to further layer and add to the rich narrative, symbolism, and imagery.

 Indeed, Jonas is particularly interested in how fairy tales change slightly as they are passed from one generation to the next.
 She is also interested in the extreme casting of the "good" or "evil" woman.
 In her performance, Jonas takes on multiple roles, that of the wise woman, the storyteller, and the evil woman, asserting to an audience that life is not easy to define, and human actions not easy to predict.
 Artist Kiki Smith shares a similar passion for fairytales and often re-envisions the classic: Little Red Riding Hood.

-Installation and Performance - Tate Gallery
+Installation and Performance - Collection of the Tate, United Kingdom

 My New Theatre 1: Tap Dancing